DavisPL/latex-template/README.md

 ## Dependencies

+This repository has been tested on Mac and Linux.
-You should have a full distribution of TeX Live installed (e.g. `texlive-full`), which ships with some auxiliary command line tools.
+You will need a full distribution of TeX Live (e.g. `texlive-full`), which ships with some auxiliary command line tools.
 Run the following to make sure everything is installed:
 ```
 pdflatex -v
 texfot -v